Table of Contents

 executivedirector@lakelouiseclubs.com

-Welcome to Lake Louise Grizzlies Ski Club; we are looking forward to a great ski season!
+Welcome to the Lake Louise Grizzlies Ski Club - we are looking forward to a great ski season!

-Our coaching staff works extremely hard at providing the best learning environment for our athletes to learn and develop their skills in a positive and FUN environment at all times.
-The parent support is essential in the success of our programs but most importantly, in the success of our athletes.
+Our coaching staff works extremely hard to provide the best learning environment for our athletes to develop their skills in a way that is positive and FUN at all times.
+Parent support is essential in the success of our programs but most importantly, in the success of our athletes.

-Whether you are new to the club or you have been a member for a very long time, we look forward to your contribution to making your club the best in Canada.
-If you are new to our club, I hope you will share the experience of many of us that ours is a family ski community.
-Some even refer to this as an extended ski family as we all share in the development of the young people in the club.
+Whether you are new to the club or you have been a member for a very long time, we look forward to your contribution in making your club the best in Canada.
+If you are new to the LLSCs, I hope you will share the experience of many of us that our club is really a family ski community.
+Some even refer to this as an extended ski family, as we all share in the development of the young people in our club.

 We look forward to working with you to make this the best club in Canada.
 Thank you in advance for a great and exciting ski season.